redtexts/texts/perlman_1968_commodity_fetishism.md

 title: Commodity Fetishism
 author: Perlman, Fredy
 date: 1968
-description: "Written as an introduction to the translation of I. I. Rubin\'s \"Essays on Marx\'s Theory of Value\".
-Based on a text form [the Anarchist Library](https://theanarchistlibrary.org/library/fredy-perlman-commodity-fetishism-an-introduction-to-i-i-rubin-s-essay-on-marx-s-theory-of-valu), with minor correction based on the _Black Rose Book_ version (1990).
+description: Written as an introduction to the translation of I. I. Rubin\'s \"Essays on Marx\'s Theory of Value\".
+Based on a text from [the Anarchist Library](https://theanarchistlibrary.org/library/fredy-perlman-commodity-fetishism-an-introduction-to-i-i-rubin-s-essay-on-marx-s-theory-of-valu), with minor correction based on the _Black Rose Book_ version (1990).
 An alternative version can be found on [libcom.org](https://libcom.org/library/commodity-fetishism-fredy-perlman).
-The book itself can be found [here](https://www.marxists.org/archive/rubin/value/index.htm)."
+The book itself can be found [here](https://www.marxists.org/archive/rubin/value/index.htm).
 keywords: Political Economy
 ...